WillH0ward-1/Ancestral-Memories/README.md

 Technical Sound Design and Implementation
 Audio For Games 2022

 Shamanic SYNESTHESIA is a novel, audio-focused ambient environment in which a natural ecosystem deteriorates or blooms as the result of player-driven actions.
 The theme of the game is a synthesis of Neanderthalic, Shamanic and Biblical themes.
-The graphical style utilises warped graphics to evoke and embrace certain distinct imperfections of early-1990’s 3D, while not strictly adhering to their limitations.
-The audio asset design also considers this aesthetic.
+The graphical style is a combination of retro aesthetic qualities from various 1990s/Early 2000s 3D graphics (Microsoft DOS,PS1, Dreamcast, N64) while not strictly adhering to one particular look.
 The world contains a variety of trees and plants with individual growth cycles of life and death.
 The player may play their shell-flute, which plays alongside the generative music composition.
 The world also contains interactable NPC’s each with their own distinct audio design and implementation methods.

 Recommended Versions: